 What are your marketing strategies?

 We leverage a mix of advertising channels to support our brands and hotels in India.
-During Summer, we are running a global 20 per cent discount on stays of 2 nights or longer.
-We also leverage our award-winning loyalty programme, Wyndham Rewards, which has more than 75 million members to drive repeat stays and trial amongst our portfolio of 20 brands.
+During Summer, we are running a 20 per cent discount on stays of 2 nights or longer.
+We also leverage our award-winning loyalty programme, Wyndham Rewards, which has more than 79 million members to drive repeat stays and trial amongst our portfolio of 20 brands.
 Last year, we added the powerful “by Wyndham” endorsement to all our brands, uniting them together under the common promise of making hotel travel possible for all.

 How have your adapted to guests’ requirements?

 We work closely with hotel owners to ensure we maintain the highest quality standards and cater to each guest’s needs to deliver a great experience.
 As part of our commitment to creating value for our guests, we have Wyndham Rewards – our loyalty programme that is changing the way travellers earn and redeem points at hotels.
 Wyndham Rewards is one of the world’s most generous rewards programmes with more than 30,000 hotels, vacation club resorts and vacation rentals worldwide.
-Recently named the number one hotel rewards programme by readers of USA TODAY, the programme offers over 75 million members around the world a generous points-earning structure.
-Members can earn a guaranteed 1,000 points with every qualified stay and may redeem points for a wide-range of rewards, including free nights at any of more than 9,000 hotels or tens of thousands of vacation club resorts and vacation rentals globally through partnership with Wyndham Destinations.
+Recently named the number one hotel rewards programme by readers of USA TODAY, the programme offers over 79 million members around the world a generous points-earning structure.
+Members can earn a guaranteed 1,000 points with every qualified stay and may redeem points for a wide-range of rewards, including free nights at any of more than thousands of hotels, vacation club resorts and vacation rentals globally through partnership with Wyndham Destinations.

 Earlier this year, we added more than 900 La Quinta hotels to our Wyndham Rewards portfolio, expanding the list of destinations where members could earn and redeem points and lowered the cost of free nights at thousands of our hotels to just 7,500 points per night.